 WooCommerce is as good as it gets when it comes to SEO as it includes everything you need.
 However, you need external plugins such as Yoast and All-in-One SEO (AIOSEO) pack (both offer free and paid versions).

 - Training: Documentation and videos

-WooCommerce users provide a great and supportive community, however, especially for developers.
-WooCommerce also has an extensive knowledge base where you can find answers for almost any question you may have and training in the form of video tutorials.
+However, WooCommerce users provide a great and supportive community, especially for developers.
+The platform also has an extensive knowledge base where you can find answers for almost any question you may have and train in the form of video tutorials.

 Top WooCommerce Alternatives

 Best for: Small businesses and entrepreneurs offering in-person and local deliveries

 Best for: Businesses that have existing websites (Wix, Squarespace, and Weebly)

 Best for: Small businesses with ecommerce as their backbone